-In the online entrepreneurial and small business world, this is what is known as an online business manager.
+In the online entrepreneurial and small business world, this is what is typically known as an online business manager.
 This person is in charge of all the operations of your business — the systems, processes, and workflows that make your business run like a well-oiled machine.
 If you don’t have these systems in place yet, an OBM can usually help you create them.

 A Note on Project Managers